BuildOnViction/gitbook/general/how-to-connect-to-tomochain-network/pantograph.md

 ---
 description: >-
-  Pantograph provides a frictionless environment for communities to interact with the TomoChain Blockchain via Pantograph Extension and Pantograph Mobile App.
+  Pantograph provides a frictionless environment for communities to interact with the Viction Blockchain via Pantograph Extension and Pantograph Mobile App.
 ---